paolajuarezgomez/COA_GitOps_ADB_Ansible/README.md

 # COA Deploy TRF with GitHub UseCase.
-# -- How to build a pipeline with GitHub Action  --
+# -- How to build pipeline with GitHub Action  --

 ## ✅ Showcase

 GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
 You can create workflows that build and test every pull request to your repository, or deploy merged pull requests to production.

+A workflow is a configurable automated process that will run one or more jobs.
+Workflows are defined by a YAML file checked in to your repository and will run when triggered by an event in your repository, or they can be triggered manually, or at a defined schedule.

 During this UseCase we're going to:

-* Use Github Actions to build different pipelines.
+* Use Github Actions to build different pipelines/workflows.
-* Create a test pipeline using Terratest.
+* Create a test pipeline/workflow using Terratest.
 * Deploy IaC using Terraform.

 ## ✅ Usage